RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 ### What do you need?

-Before going through in the installation guide of the WisDuino RAK811 Evaluation Board, make sure to prepare the necessary items listed below:
+Before going through the installation guide of the WisDuino RAK811 Evaluation Board, make sure to prepare the necessary items listed below:

 1. **WisDuino RAK811 Evaluation Board**
 2. Micro- USB cable